 Why Consider a Guam Divorce?

-While every situation is different, a Guam divorce offers an inexpensive alternative for U.S. Military, Merchant Marine, expats and others working or living overseas who are unable to return to their home State or when a divorce in their home State is difficult, time consuming and expensive.
+A Guam divorce offers an inexpensive alternative for U.S. Military, Merchant Marine, expats and other couples working or living overseas who are unable to return to their home State or when a divorce in their home State is difficult, time consuming and expensive.
 Major reasons to consider a Guam divorce:

 A Guam divorce is relatively quick.
 The time to obtain a divorce varies depending on the individual situation, however, a divorce may be obtained in 30 to 45 days if both husband and wife are in agreement with the terms of the divorce, the parties complete required filings in a timely manner and and at least one party visits Guam for a minimum of 7 days.